 What Makes a Business Good for Cash Flow?

-Another important factor that makes a business good for cash flow is if the tasks involved in operating the business are straightforward.
+Another critical factor that makes a business good for cash flow is if the tasks involved in operating the business are straightforward.
 If they are, you won’t need to cover the cost of expensive, highly skilled workers.
 This type of operation is also easier to scale since you can easily and quickly hire and train employees, contractors, or freelancers.
+High cash flow businesses are ideal for investors because the owner/operator can be replaced.

 High Cash Flow Business Ideas